qfeuilla/IRC/README.md

 # ft_irc
-new version of irc in cpp at 42 school
+new version of irc in cpp at 42